d-shap/conditional-values/README.md

 First, all matching `ValueSet` objects are defined.
 A `ValueSet` object matches if all the object's conditions match a `ConditionSet` object.
 Then less specific `ValueSet` objects are removed.
-The `ValueSet` object is less specific than another one if another object has all of the conditions this object has, and some more additional conditions.
+The `ValueSet` object is less specific than another one if another object has all the conditions this object has, and some more additional conditions.
 And, according to the previous step, both objects match a `ConditionSet` object.
 Then values of remaining `ValueSet` objects are joined and returned as a lookup result.